Spring Valley High School (Nevada)

 Spring Valley High School is located in the Spring Valley community in unincorporated Clark County, Nevada, United States.
 The school, serving grades 9 through 12, is a part of the Clark County School District.
 The school's mascot is a grizzly bear.
 The school's curriculum offers 8 Career/Technical Education Programs and an International Baccalaureate Diploma.
 Their sports rivals are Durango High School, Sierra Vista High School, and Bonanza High School.
-The principal/ IB Head of School, Tara Powell, was appointed in June of 2021.
+The principal/IB Head of School, Tara Powell, was appointed in June 2021.

 International Baccalaureate

 Spring Valley High School offers IB as a magnet program.
 It is an authorized International Baccalaureate Middle Year and Diploma Program World School.
 It also offers the IB Career Path program.
 The Middle Years program is wall to wall in the 9th and 10th grade.
 The inaugural class of IB DP graduated in May 2020.
 Approximately 50% of the candidates earned the IB diploma that year.